dasasdhba/mf-gdcsharp-dev/doc/pattern.md

 2. Before making change for exported resource in inspector, don't forget create a new resource, or all the change will be ignored.

-3. You can't assign a default value to an exported custom resource in C# currently, see: <https://github.com/godotengine/godot/issues/80175>
+3. You can't assign a default value to an exported custom resource in C# in project's Godot version, see: <https://github.com/godotengine/godot/issues/80175>

 4. Godot.Variant is a struct, which means even if a `Godot.Variant` `variant` contains a `GodotObject` for example, the statement `variant is GodotObject` will alwasy be `false` and `variant as GodotObject` will be null.
 But unsafely cast `(GodotObject)variant` works.